cyrusimap/cyrus-imapd/doc/source/imap/developer/basicserver.rst

 Notice how we seem to be creating a mailbox named `user.example@localhost`.
 In fact, Cyrus understands this to be `example@localhost`, so we're fine.
 As usual, adjust the password via the `-w` option to the password you set above.

 If you have explicitly enabled `unixhierarchysep` in `/etc/imapd.conf`, you should replace `user.example@localhost` with `user/example@localhost`.
-You can read more about unixhierarchysep in the imapd MAN page.
+You can read more about unixhierarchysep in the :ref:`imapd MAN page <imap-admin-configs-imapd.conf>`.

 Also, note that the command above might produce some weird looking output, such as: